awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 Thanks to your feedback, we've made changes to Amazon Connect metrics\.
 This topic gives you a overview of the improvements\.

-## Upcoming changes: Quick filters for drilling into Routing profiles and Queues tables<a name="metrics-changes-quick-filters-rtm"></a>
+## Upcoming changes: Use quick filters to drill into Routing profiles and Queues tables<a name="quick-filters-rtm"></a>

 In real\-time metrics reports, for **Routing profiles** and **Queues** tables, you can open pre\-filtered tables that display the associated queues, routing profiles, or agents\.
 These quick filters provide a way for you to drill into the performance data\.